List of accolades received by RRR

 RRR (Note: The title's expanded form is ISO in Telugu and Rise Roar Revolt in English, but it is commonly referred to as RRR.) is a 2022 Indian Telugu-language epic action drama film directed by S. S. Rajamouli, who co-wrote the film with V. Vijayendra Prasad.
-It was produced by D. V. V. Danayya of DVV Entertainment.
-The film stars N. T. Rama Rao Jr., Ram Charan, Ajay Devgn, Alia Bhatt, Shriya Saran, Samuthirakani, Ray Stevenson, Alison Doody, and Olivia Morris.
+The film stars N. T. Rama Rao Jr. and Ram Charan as fictionalised versions of Indian revolutionaries Komaram Bheem and Alluri Sitarama Raju respectively.
+Set in pre-independent India, the plot depicts Raju and Bheem's fight against the British colonialism.
+Ajay Devgn, Alia Bhatt, Shriya Saran, Samuthirakani, Ray Stevenson, Alison Doody, and Olivia Morris play supporting roles.

 Made on a budget of ₹550 crore ($66 million), RRR was the most expensive Indian film at the time.
 The film was released theatrically on 25 March 2022.
 RRR emerged as the highest-grossing film in its home market of Andhra Pradesh and Telangana, grossing over ₹405.9 crore and surpassing Rajamouli's previous film Baahubali 2.
 The film grossed ₹1125.9 crore worldwide, setting several box office records for an Indian film, including the third highest-grossing Indian film and second highest-grossing Telugu film worldwide.

 The film has received various awards and nominations.
 The film was considered to be one of the best films of the year by the National Board of Review, making it only the second non-English film ever to make it to the list.
 With its win for Best Original Song at the 80th Golden Globe Awards, "Naatu Naatu" became the first Asian as well as the first Indian song to win the award.